the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 and "DigiFlex" [@DigiFlex] (digital tools) experimental modules funded by the German Foundation for Innovation in Higher Education [@StiftungInnovationHochschullehre] to reduce skill gaps among first-year university students.
+Likewise, The Carpentries teaching material can be made more modular and re-usable in domain-specific contexts to better suit the needs of specialized RSEs.
+Examples include HPC Carpentry [@OCais2020] and Data Carpentry for Biologists [@White2022].

 FIXME: